 Vegan Drunken Noodles

-These Vegan Drunken Noodles are done in 30 minutes and packed with umami flavor.
-Top these vegan noodles with tofu for a balanced meal.
+These flavorful Vegan Drunken Noodles are done in just 30 minutes.
+You could top this vegan udon noodle recipe with tofu for a balanced meal.

 - 1 tablespoon oil

 - 1 medium carrot, thinly sliced

 - 1 cup broccoli, chopped